chijiokerichard/chijiokerichard/README.md

 I love turning ideas into products that scale.
 ---
 ### 🚀 Currently Working On
-I’m currently focused on **CarHub**, an application designed to streamline car service logistics.
+I’m currently focused on a **Logistics & Service Management Platform** for a private client.
+I am architecting the frontend to handle complex scheduling workflows and real-time logistics tracking using React and TypeScript.
 ### 💡 About me
 When I’m not at the terminal, I’m usually watching movies or **mentoring the next generation of engineers**.
 I’m a firm believer that knowledge sharing is the fastest way to build world-class engineering cultures.